viacoin/viacoin/doc/gitian-building.md

 Getting and building the inputs
 --------------------------------

-In [doc/release-process.md](release-process.md) in the bitcoin repository under 'Fetch and build inputs'. you will find a list of `wget` commands that can be executed to get the dependencies.
+In [doc/release-process.md](release-process.md) in the viacoin repository under 'Fetch and build inputs'. you will find a list of `wget` commands that can be executed to get the dependencies.

 I needed to add `--no-check-certificate` to the OpenSSL wget line to make it work.